TingleDinkle/sanity-orb/README.md

 ## License

-This project is licensed under the **MIT License**.
+This project is licensed under the [MIT License](./LICENSE).

-Please ensure that proper credit is given to the original author, **Jesse Dao**, in accordance with the license terms included in this repository.
+Please credit the original author, **Jesse Dao**, when redistributing or modifying this software.
----

 ## Acknowledgments